 Suzanne Guèvremont, Chair

-Goldstein joined Bell following BCE’s acquisition of CTVglobemedia, where he had held the position of Vice-President, Regulatory Affairs since 2007.
-Prior to that, he was Director, Regulatory Affairs, Radio & Television for CHUM Limited.
-Over the last several years, Goldstein has played a key role in a number of major files, including BCE’s acquisition of Astral Media, the sale of CTV to BCE and CHUM to CTVglobemedia, as well as CHUM’s purchase of Craig Media Inc. He has also worked on a series of important CRTC policy proceedings, including decisions relating to the group-based licensing framework for private television, the renewal of Bell Media’s television licences and the recent TV Policy Review hearing.
-Prior to joining CHUM, Goldstein worked in business and regulatory affairs at Corus Entertainment and practised law with Osler, Hoskin & Harcourt LLP in Ottawa.
-He was recently named one of Canada’s leading lawyers under 40 by Lexpert Magazine.
-He holds a Bachelor of Arts (1995) and a Bachelor of Laws (1998) from the University of Manitoba.
+Vice-President of Regulatory Affairs, at Bell Media, Kevin joined the company after BCE’s acquisition of CTVglobemedia, where he had been vice-president, Regulatory Affairs.
+Prior to that, he was director of Regulatory Affairs for CHUM Ltd. Kevin has played a key role in a number of major files, including BCE’s acquisition of Astral Media, the sale of CTV to BCE and of CHUM to CTVglobemedia, as well as CHUM’s purchase of Craig Media Inc. Kevin has also worked on a series of important CRTC policy proceedings.
+Named one of Canada’s leading lawyers under 40 by Lexpert Magazine, Kevin holds a BA and a bachelor of laws from the University of Manitoba.

 Dr. Paul Hoffert

-Former President of the Academy of Canadian Cinema and Television, former Chair of the Ontario Arts Council, and Chair of the Canadian Screen Composers Guild.
-He is a Professor at University of Toronto and a former Faculty Fellow of the Harvard Law School.
-He is the author of best- selling books about the Information Age and a textbook about composing music for videogames.
-Mr. Hoffert received the Pixel award in 2001 as Canada’s New Media Visionary, was inducted into the Canadian Rock and Roll Hall of Fame in 1995 for his band Lighthouse, and was awarded the Order of Canada in 2004 for his contributions to media, music, and society.
-[See www.paulhoffert.ca
+Paul is not only the past chair of the Bell fund, but also former president of the Academy of Canadian Cinema & Television, former chair of the Ontario Arts Council, and former chair of the Canadian Screen Composers Guild of Canada.
+A professor at University of Toronto and a former faculty fellow of Harvard Law School, Paul is the author of best- selling books about the information age and a textbook about composing music for videogames.
+Awarded the Order of Canada in 2004, Paul received the Pixel award in 2001 as Canada’s New Media Visionary, and was inducted into the Canadian Rock and Roll Hall of Fame in 1995 for his band Lighthouse.
+[See www.paulhoffert.ca]